-What is Predictive Analytics?
+What’s Predictive Analytics?

-In the field of datamining, predictive analytics encompasses the techniques used to predict trends and outcome patterns based on extracted data.
+In the field of data mining, predictive analytics encompasses the techniques used to predict trends and outcome patterns based on extracted data.
 This data could be current or historical data pertinent to the outcome we are trying to predict.
-It can be extracted internally to a system or externally from any source, including the internet.
+It can be extracted internally to a system or from any source, including the internet.
 Credit card fraud or loan delinquency, for example, have strong indicators that can be used to detect and predict their occurrence.

 What problems can Predictive Analytics Solve?

 What is the weather going to be like tomorrow?
 What are my most frequent customers going to buy this season?
-Are my investments low risk?
+Are my investments low-risk?
 These are some practical questions for which predictive analytics can provide answers.
-In any situation where we have information on what we wish to predict, we can use large-scale aggregate data to create models used to predict future events.
+In any situation where we have information on what we wish to predict, we can use large-scale aggregate data to create models to predict future events.
 Of course, this works better in some domains as opposed to others.

 A longstanding application of these techniques is in credit risk management.
-Customer payment history, loan requests, debt-to-income ratio, and other factors can be used to predict the likelihood of a customer defaulting on new loans.
+Customer payment history, loan requests, debt-to-income ratio, and other factors can predict the likelihood of a customer defaulting on new loans.
 This information helps loan providers make better decisions to decrease the likelihood of default and optimize their bottom line.

 In other domains such as consumer purchasing, we can model consumer behavior and make predictions about future activity from past purchases, product views, or demographic information such as location, age, gender, and so on.
-Marketers can use this data to create targeted, specific advertisements geared towards the correct customer bases to optimize the likelihood of purchase and increasing revenue.
+Marketers can use this data to create targeted, specific advertisements geared towards the correct customer bases to optimize the likelihood of purchase and increase revenue.

 How can this help CRM?

-For example, with predictive analytics, we can determine which sales opportunities are most likely to close based on factors such as revenue, locational proximity, past customer deals, and many other factors.
+For example, with predictive analytics, we can determine which sales opportunities are most likely to close based on revenue, locational proximity, past customer deals, and many other factors.
 This can guide users of CRM systems to focus on leads that are most likely to generate revenue for the business.
 All of this is a result of the power of relevant, connected, and accurate predictions.